Hasidic Judaism: Literature

-Hasidic Tales are a literary genre, concerning both hagiography of various Rebbes and moralistic themes.
-Some are anecdotes or recorded conversations dealing with matters of faith, practice, and the like.
-The most famous tend to be terse and carry a strong and obvious point.
+Hasidic tales are a literary genre, including the hagiographies of various rebbes and moralistic themes.
+Some are anecdotes or recorded conversations about faith, practice, etc. The most famous tend to be terse and carry a strong and obvious point.
 They were often transmitted orally, though the earliest compendium is from 1815.

 Many revolve around the righteous.
-The Baal Shem, in particular, was subject to excess hagiography.
+The Baal Shem Tov, in particular, was subject to excess hagiography.
 Characterized by vivid metaphors, miracles, and piety, each reflects the surrounding and era it was composed in.
 Common themes include dissenting the question what is acceptable to pray for, whether or not the commoner may gain communion, or the meaning of wisdom.

 The tales were a popular, accessible medium to convey the movement's messages.

-Additional to these tales, Hasidim study the numerous mystical / spiritual works of Hasidic philosophy.

-(Chabad Hasidim, for example, daily study the Tanya, the Likutei Torah, and the voluminous works of the Rebbes of Chabad; Breslovers study the teachings of Rabbi Nachman, additional to his "tales".)

-These works draw on the earlier esoteric theology of Kabbalah, but articulate this in terms of inner psychological awareness and personal analogies.
-Additional to its formal, intellectual component, this study thus makes Jewish mysticism accessible and tangible, so that it inspires emotional dveikus (cleaving to God) and embeds a deep spiritual element in daily Jewish life.
+In addition to these tales, Hasidim study the numerous mystical/spiritual works of Hasidic philosophy.
+(Chabad, for example, daily study the Tanya, the Torah Or/Likutei Torah, and the voluminous works of the Rebbes of Chabad; Breslovers study the teachings of Nachman of Breslov, additional to his "tales".)
+These works draw on the earlier esoteric theology of Kabbalah but articulate this in terms of inner psychological awareness and personal analogies.
+In addition to its formal, intellectual component, this study thus makes Jewish mysticism accessible and tangible, so that it inspires emotional devekut and embeds a deep spiritual element in daily Jewish life.